|Values are valid only on day of printing.|

 This test, when not accompanied by a pathology consultation request, will be answered as either positive or negative.
 If additional interpretation/analysis is needed, please request test 70012 / Pathology Consultation along with this test.

 The probe set used in this human papillomavirus (HPV) DNA in situ hybridization (ISH) test cannot detect all potential HPV serotypes that are associated with oropharyngeal squamous cell carcinoma.
-Following a negative HPV High Risk DNA ISH result, a more sensitive test, High Risk HPV RNA ISH, could be performed, if clinically indicated.
-The RNA ISH test is only available in the context of a pathology consultation (70012 / Pathology Consultation).
+Following a negative DNA ISH result, a more sensitive in situ RNA test may be performed, if clinically indicated, at the discretion of the Mayo pathologist.

 1. Kelesidis T, Aish L, Steller MA, et al: Human papillomavirus (HPV) detection using in situ hybridization in histologic samples.
 Am J Clin Pathol 2011;136:119-127